-In 2021, the PRCC HSC and the Wells, Rocky Reach, and Rock Island Hydroelectric Projects Habitat Conservation Plans (HCPs) Hatchery Committees (HCs) continued to implement a single, joint hatchery committee meeting to review hatchery topics that were of interest to Douglas, Chelan, and Grant PUDs.
-The joint PRCC HSC - HCP-HC met virtually throughout 2021 due to COVID-19 restrictions on in-person gatherings.
+In 2022, the PRCC HSC and the Wells, Rocky Reach, and Rock Island Hydroelectric Projects Habitat Conservation Plans (HCPs) Hatchery Committees (HCs) continued to implement a single, joint hatchery committee meeting to review hatchery topics that were of interest to Douglas, Chelan, and Grant PUDs.
+The joint PRCC HSC - HCP-HC met virtually and in-person throughout 2022.

 The committees met monthly January through December (Table 13).
-In addition, the committees held two extra meetings, one each in August and December, to discuss items that required additional time to deliberate.
-Review and/or approval of documents such as broodstock collection plans, annual reports, and monitoring and evaluation implementation plans were completed during 2021.
+In addition, the committees held five extra meetings, one each in January, February, March, June, and October, to discuss items that required additional time to deliberate.
+Review and/or approval of documents such as broodstock collection plans, annual reports, and monitoring and evaluation implementation plans were completed during 2022.
 Major topics that were discussed in the meetings included comprehensive reporting of monitoring activities, hatchery recalculation, and sockeye mitigation.
-Meeting minutes and statements of agreement for all years can be viewed at PRCC HSC SOAs meeting schedule.
-PRCC Hatchery Subcommittee January 20, 2021 Virtual Meeting PRCC Hatchery Subcommittee February 17, 2021 Virtual Meeting PRCC Hatchery Subcommittee March 17, 2021 Virtual Meeting PRCC Hatchery Subcommittee April 21, 2021 Virtual Meeting PRCC Hatchery Subcommittee May 19, 2021 Virtual Meeting PRCC Hatchery Subcommittee June 16, 2021 Virtual Meeting PRCC Hatchery Subcommittee July 21, 2021 Virtual Meeting PRCC Hatchery Subcommittee August 18, 2021 Virtual Meeting PRCC Hatchery Subcommittee August 31, 2021 Virtual Meeting PRCC Hatchery Subcommittee September 15, 2021 Virtual Meeting PRCC Hatchery Subcommittee October 20, 2021 Virtual Meeting PRCC Hatchery Subcommittee November 17, 2021 Virtual Meeting PRCC Hatchery Subcommittee December 6, 2021 Virtual Meeting PRCC Hatchery Subcommittee December 15, 2021 Virtual Meeting
+Meeting minutes and statements of agreement for all years can be viewed at PRCC HSC SOAs

-Table 13 Priest Rapids Coordinating Committee Hatchery Subcommittee 2021 meeting schedule.
+Table 13 Priest Rapids Coordinating Committee Hatchery Subcommittee 2022 meeting schedule.